glucauze/sd-webui-faceswaplab/docs/documentation.markdown

 ## Experimental GPU support

+You need a sufficiently recent version of your SD environment.
+Using the GPU has a lot of little drawbacks to understand, but the performance gain is substantial.

 In Version 1.2.1, the ability to use the GPU has been added, a setting that can be configured in SD at startup.
 Currently, this feature is only supported on Windows and Linux, as the necessary dependencies for Mac have not been included.

 The `--faceswaplab_gpu` option in SD can be added to the args in webui-user.sh or webui-user.bat.